ultragorira/ultragorira.github.io/_posts/2023-04-12-UNET_Implementation_and_SAM_Exploration.md

 ```

-For the first image I wanted to try, since UNET was related to the biomedical sector, I tested SAM on some cells images
+Since UNET was related to the biomedical sector, I tested SAM on some cells images

 ```
 image = cv2.imread('cells.jpg')